ryan-self/exec-plan/README.md

               addition to this errorHandler.
 - **execute** - executes all added commands in the order in which they were added.
     - This order will be enforced, such that each command will not execute until previous commands finish.
-    - Once this action finishes, the current execution plan will become empty.